MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 EndGlobal
 {% endhighlight %}

-This defines which projects exist within our solution, their relationship and some extra data.
+This defines which projects exist within our solution, their relationship and some other data.
 If we go back to our Visual Studio's Developer Command Prompt and type:

 {% highlight xml %}
 set MSBuildEmitSolution=1
 msbuild.exe Z:\path\to\solution.sln
 {% endhighlight %}

-We'll get a `solution.sln.metaproj` file we can open.
-And surprise!
-It's a MSBuild compilant file!
+We'll get several `.metaproj` files we can open.
+And surprise, they are MSBuild compilant files!

 {% highlight xml %}
 <?xml version="1.0" encoding="utf-8"?>